desmond-ong/psychWidgets/continuous_time_slider/QualtricsReadme.md

         - These three variables are all at the start of the JS chunk.
     - the first argument to the `Qualtrics.SurveyEngine.setEmbeddedData` commands at the bottom.
         - For example, if this is the second movie, you’ll need to change 'movie1_name' to 'movie2_name', and so forth.
     - I left the number on the scale as a label on the slider handle for troubleshooting purposes (e.g., it starts at 0, and the number goes negative as you drag it to the left, and positive if you drag it to the right).
-If you wish to remove the label on the slider handle, comment out the following 3 lines by adding `//` to the front of them.
+If you wish to remove the label on the slider handle, change the variable in following line from `true` to `false`
-        - `// sliderText=paper.text((slider.PathPointOne.x + slider.PathPointTwo.x)/2,slider.PathPointOne.y,initialValue ).attr({fill:'#FFF', 'font-size':16, 'stroke-width':0 });`
-        - `// slider.push(sliderText);`
-        - `// sliderText.attr({text:slider.currentValue-50,x: slider.PathPointOne.x, y: slider.PathPointOne.y});`
+        - with label: `var addLabel = true;`
+        - without label: `var addLabel = false;`
 `

 ```